maxime-tournier/pouf/README.md

 - `fsm.py`: Finite State Machine + PID control
 - `contact.py`: drawing + contact infos (points/forces, support polygon, center of pressure)

+You can open these scenes directly from SOFA, provided you enabled the Python plugin in the plugin manager.

 [sofa]: http://www.sofa-framework.org/